Overview

 -

-Interventions don’t always need to be evaluated as a product or business; for example, our final intervention wasn’t assessed for feasibility but aimed to innovate as a system, addressing not only cooking fatigue but multiple related problems.
+Interventions don’t always need to be a product or service; for example, our final intervention proposed was aimed to innovate as a system, addressing not only cooking fatigue but multiple related problems.